kissmetrics/km-support/_posts/2012-10-19-funnels-vs-metrics.md

 divided by

-(The people who Visited Site in the time period, EXCLUDING people who have already "converted" before the metric's range)
+(The people who Visited Site in the time period, EXCLUDING people whose first ever Signed Up event occurred prior to the first Visited Site inside the date range.)